Degrees and Programs Offered

 A. Degrees Offered

 Gonzaga University offers programs leading to the degrees listed below.
-For specific majors within these degrees, more information can be found under the listing of the individual school or college.
-This catalogue provides undergraduate degree information and references to the other divisions of the University.
+For specific majors within these degrees, more information can be found under the listing of the individual School or College.
+This document provides undergraduate degree information and references to the other divisions of the University.
 Information on graduate and legal studies can be found in the separate catalogues of the Graduate School and the School of Law.

 - The College of Arts and Sciences confers the degrees of Bachelor of Arts (B.A.)
 (Honors and General), and Bachelor of Science (B.S.)
 (Honors and General).